Green Dolphin Street (film): Production background

 The film stars Lana Turner, Van Heflin, Donna Reed, and Richard Hart, and features a screenplay by Samson Raphaelson based on the historical novel Green Dolphin Street (1944) by Elizabeth Goudge.
 The film was directed by Victor Saville and produced by Carey Wilson.

 Hart and Heflin, who played romantic rivals in Green Dolphin Street, were similarly cast in B.F.'s Daughter (1948).
 Hart made only four feature films before his death at an early age, two of them co-starring Heflin.

 Location

-The film was shot on locations in Humboldt County, California.
+The film was shot on location in Humboldt County, California.

 Reception

 The film was one of the most popular movies at the British box office in 1948 and MGM's most successful film of 1947.
 It earned $4,304,000 in the US and Canada and $2,869,000 elsewhere, but because of its high cost only recorded a profit of $339,000.

 Awards and honors

 In 1948, the film won the Academy Award for Best Visual Effects, particularly for its depiction of a devastating earthquake.
 It was also nominated in the categories Cinematography (Black-and-White), Film Editing, Sound Recording (Douglas Shearer) and Special Effects.

 The film is recognized by American Film Institute in these lists: